Sprinter05/gochat/doc/IMPLEMENTATION.md

 ## Body

 ### Payload
 The payload will start being read after processing the header, both should be separated with **CRLF** (`\r\n`).
 A total of *n* reads will be performed, corresponding to the amount of arguments specified by the header.
 Each read will stop when **CRLF** is found.
 If at any point the payload goes over the maximum allowed size, an error will be produced.
+A single argument may not be bigger than `2048` bytes.